Culture Francia

 Cost Free

-The Tours Cathedral, also known as Cathédrale Saint-Gatien, is a striking example of Gothic architecture that dominates the cityscape.
+The Tours Cathedral is a striking example of Gothic architecture that dominates the cityscape.
 Construction began in the 12th century and was completed in the 16th century, reflecting various Gothic styles.

 A bustling city center in Tours, France, with people dining at outdoor cafes, surrounded by charming, half-timbered medieval buildings under a clear blue sky.